hyperspy/hyperspy/doc/user_guide/signal.rst

 In the following example, an hyperspy signal is created without specifying that the array is ragged.
-In this case, the signal dimension is 2, which *can be* misleading, because each item contains a list of number.
-To provide a clear representation of the fact that the signal contains a ragged array, the ``ragged`` attribute can be set to ``True``.
+In this case, the signal dimension is 2, which *can be* misleading, because each item contains a list of numbers.
+To provide a unambiguous representation of the fact that the signal contains a ragged array, the ``ragged`` attribute can be set to ``True``.
 By doing so, the signal space will be described as "ragged" and the navigation shape will become the same as the